-The Great Crash 1929 by John Kenneth Galbraith is a meticulous account of the events foreshadowing the infamous stock market crash of 1929.
-Galbraith critically examines the preceding years, identifying the causes and telltale signs which in hindsight should, had investors, bankers, and politicians not collectively been blinded by pure and widespread optimism, have been grounds for major concern.
+The Great Crash 1929 by the late John Kenneth Galbraith is a meticulous account of the events foreshadowing the infamous stock market crash of 1929.
+Galbraith critically examines the preceding years, identifying the causes and telltale signs which in hindsight should—had investors, bankers, and politicians not collectively been blinded by pure and widespread optimism—have been grounds for major concern.
 It is the story of rampant, loss-of-reality speculation driven by brazenly raw, penetrating human greed which left everyone wounded for years.
 It is hard not to compare the crash of 1929 to the global financial crisis of 2007-2008, though a major difference is how the latter was spearheaded by banksters and left the common man licking his wounds for years to come—all the while banksters collected massive bonuses.
 In the 30s, the return to reality left no winners.
 Similarly, one can draw parallels between the events transpiring nearly a century ago to yesteryear’s cryptocurrency mania.
 Indeed, those still holding their bags of virtual currencies and tokens will recognise the seemingly endless, downward trend splattered with continued calls for consolidation, final bottoms, and soon-to-be upwards trends.
 Perhaps the key to understanding a market is merely to understand and—more importantly—recognise human greed?
 240 pages.